Skip to content

 • Better wear resistance.

-• Easy to sterilize and resists contamination, so works well for medical instruments.
+• It is easy to sterilize and resists contamination, so it works well for medical instruments.

 • Lubricates better, especially when sealed with polytetrafluoroethylene (PTFE).